Lord Lieutenant of Lincolnshire, Mr Toby Dennis

 Lord John Taylor of Holbeach CBE / ARAgs

 My day job is running the family farm in North Lincolnshire with husband, Steve.

 From graduating from London University, my specific responsibility has been the livestock enterprise of 2,000 breeding sows and we also have an arable enterprise, farm contracting business and farm shop.
 Our three children are now independent, having all left university.
-I have been involved in various national organisations, particularly the British Pig Executive and the Farm Animal Welfare Council, and now more recently I have taken on the Chair of AHDB Pork.
+I have been involved in various national organisations, particularly the British Pig Executive and the Farm Animal Welfare Council, and recently stepped from the position of Chair of AHDB Pork.
 Pigs have had their own particular problems over the years and I was a founder member of the British Pig Industry Support Group which campaigned to help the industry and pig farmers through difficult times, so it was a natural progression to work for LRSN.
 I was very proud to be asked to take on the Chairmanship of an organisation doing such worthwhile work with such a great team of staff and supporters.

 Rev David Creasey - Vice Chairman

 I am the third generation to farm the family farm at Hanthorpe, near Bourne.
 Having studied at Shuttleworth College in the mid-60's I went on to read Agricultural Economics at the University of Wales at Aberystwyth.
 After graduating I returned to Shuttleworth as a lecturer in farm management for a few years before returning to the farm .
 At a later date I acted as external examiner for the HND students at Shuttleworth for 12 years.

 I have had a long involvement with the NFU, being Bourne chairman, Holland County Chairman and Lincs/Notts Livestock Chairman at various times.